Latent Representation Learning of Multi-scale Thermophysics: Application to Dynamics in Shocked Porous Energetic Material: Method

 where $\mathbf{U} = (U_1, U_2, \cdots, U_k) : [0, \mathbb{T}] \to \mathbb{R}^ {k \times N}$ denotes the corresponding high-dimensional \emph{state} vector.
 This work employs a uniform Cartesian grid over a 2D domain $\mathbb{X} \subset \mathbb{R}^2$.
 Note that the direct numerical simulations at the micro- and meso-scales are also performed on a uniform fixed Cartesian grid \citep{nguyen2022multi,seshadri2022meso}, and the data provided to the deep learning algorithms are arranged on this grid.
 This provides a natural connection between the evolution of the fields computed from DNS and the tesselation required for training convolutional neural networks, \textit{i.e.}, the building blocks of the model considered in this work.

 Given a dataset of consecutive time-snapshots

 of the state vector $\mathbf{U}$ corresponding to various initial conditions and parameter values, we want to learn a surrogate model, which can emulate the time evolution of the dynamical system \eqref{dynamical-system}.
-We assume that the dominant part of the dynamics of the system happens over a lower-dimensional invariant manifold (slow manifold) embedded inside the high-dimensional input space $\mathbb{R}^{k \times N}$ \citep{temam2012infinite, holmes2012turbulence}.
+We assume that the dominant part of the dynamics of the system happens over a lower-dimensional \emph{invariant manifold (slow manifold)} embedded inside the high-dimensional input space $\mathbb{R}^{k \times N}$ \citep{temam2012infinite, holmes2012turbulence}.
+Recall that slow manifold \citep{gorban2005invariant,carr2012applications} of a dynamical system is defined as an attracting submanifold of the system's full state space on which the dynamics is slow and free of high-frequency motions compared to the state space regions away from its basins of attraction (see, \textit{e.g.}, \citep{benner2015survey,fresca2021comprehensive,geelen2023operator}).
 Hence, we focus on learning a rich enough latent representation of the dynamical system and the corresponding evolution over the latent space.